MCS-hub/OW24/README.md

 # Non-geodesically-convex optimization in the Wasserstein space

-We leverage the code from https://github.com/PetrMokrov/Large-Scale-Wasserstein-Gradient-Flows for the JKO computation.
+We leverage the code from https://github.com/PetrMokrov/Large-Scale-Wasserstein-Gradient-Flows
 ## Prerequisites
 We recommend using Python version 3.8.0.